Bowman Gum, Inc.

 July 1947, Topps Chewing Gum introduced Bazooka bubble gum.

-Bowman sports cards returned in 1948 with sets for MLB, NBA, and NFL
+Bowman sports cards returned in 1948 with the first NBA card series, as well as sets for MLB and NFL

 players.
 Former Bowman vice president Edward P. Fenimore, Sr. formed the